On extremal properties of perfect 2-colorings: Perfect -colorings of amply regular graphs

-The following theorem is true for any number of elements in the equitable partition.
-We formulate the case of two elements in the partition.
-It is sufficient for our objectives.
+The following theorem is true for any number of elements in an equitable partition.
+We formulate the case of two elements in the partition, which is sufficient for our objectives.